adabadadudu/kassite/Documentation.md

 `userpointer`: A void* pointer.
 Similar to a function, a userpointer can be passed around or stored in collections, but not compared or converted.

-`string`: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)
+`string`: A mutable UTF8 character string supplied by underlying C++ std::string type.

 `array`: A collection of other values.
 An array must be homogeneous (all values of the same type) and cannot contain other collections, supplied by underlying C++ std::vector containing values contiguously and represented in the unboxed base type.
 Array data is acessed by integer index starting from 0.